cschneid-the-elder/antlrLint/readme.md

 list does not include tokens with action blocks or lexer commands, as the intent is to locate cruft and such tokens likely have a use.

+A list of channels to which no rule refers is written to stdout.

     usage: AntlrLint [-combinedGrammar <arg>] [-help] [-lexerGrammar <arg>] [-parserGrammar <arg>] [-path <arg>] [-verbose]
      -combinedGrammar <arg>   path and file name of a single combined grammar